-To find out which ones were the best backpacking stoves we took a long trip through the backcountry and put 10 stoves through our tests.
+To find out which ones were the best backpacking stoves we took a 2 week trip in the backcountry and put 11 stoves through our tests.

 We evaluated each stove based on size/weight, how versatile they were, fuel efficiency, ease of use and stability.

-The good news is we narrowed it down to three.
+The good news is we narrowed it down to seven, each with its unique advantages.

 - MSR WhisperLite Backpacking Stove